-http://databank.worldbank.org/data/reports.aspx?source=country-policy-and-institutional-assessment, 2018 data.
+http://databank.worldbank.org/data/reports.aspx?source=country-policyand-institutional-assessment, 2018 data.

-i A plan sets out targets to achieve and provides details on implementation (based on policies where these exist).
-It indicates how the responsible entity will respond to organizational requirements, type of training and development that will be provided, and how the budget will be allocated, etc.

-[&]quot;Aggregate from the cumulative score of the sub-indicators.
+&lt;sup>i Revised Oct 2021 with latest OECD CRS1 2017 microdata.
+Corrected use of the PEFA data source to address indicator framework changes across different years.
+Corrected errors in equations and data sources in 1.1 (national WASH coverage targets), 1.3b (added newly available OECD CRS1 data), 2.1a (PEFA corrections), 2.b (PEFA corrections), 3.1b (results accessible, informed decision making and complaint mechanism), 4.1 (number of ministries and revenue est. from tariffs), 4.3b (reversed external and domestic absorption).
+Stars scores based on these indicators may have changed in some cases. " A plan sets out targets to achieve and provides details on implementation (based on policies where these exist).
+It indicates how the responsible entity will respond to organizational requirements, type of training and development that will be provided, and how the budget will be allocated, etc. III Aggregate from the cumulative score of the sub-indicators.
 The level of achievement is based on the total score divided by the total possible.
 Eighty percent or more (> = 80%) is five stars; from sixty (60%) to less than eighty percent (<80%) four stars; from forty (40%) to less than sixty percent (<60%) three stars; from twenty (20%) to less than forty percent (<40%) two stars and less than twenty percent (<20%) one star.

-iii Coverage targets and those missing can be found in the GLAAS 2018/2019 country survey.
+&lt;sup>IV Coverage targets and those missing can be found in the GLAAS 2018/2019 country survey.

-W More specifics on the vulnerable groups can be found in the GLAAS 2018/2019 country survey.
+&lt;sup>v More specifics on the vulnerable groups can be found in the GLAAS 2018/2019 country survey.

-^v Development partners include civil society, nongovernmental organizations, donors and others involved in aid development.
+&lt;sup>vi Development partners include civil society, nongovernmental organizations, donors, and others involved in aid development.

-$^{^{\}mathrm{vi}}$ The largest development partners according to OECD CRS-DAC vii The percentage and the total amount indicated are based on the expenditure in 2017; Source: OECD CRS-DAC, 2017.

-[†] Government reported data (GLAAS country survey 2018/2019)
+&lt;sup>vii The largest development partners according to OECD CRS-DAC viii The percentage and the total amount indicated are based on the expenditure in 2017; Source: OECD CRS-DAC, 2017.
+Updated October 2021.
+Government reported data (GLAAS country survey 2018/2019)

-[‡] Development partner data (GLAAS ESA survey 2018/2019)
+\ Development partner data (GLAAS ESA survey 2018/2019)

-[§] Development partner data (OECD CRS-DAC)
+&lt;sup>§ Development partner data (OECD CRS-DAC)

-World Bank data from Country Policy and Institutional Assessment (CPIA)

-[¶] Data from Public Expenditure and Financial Accountability report (PEFA)
+World Bank data from Country Policy and Institutional Assessment (CPIA) Data from Public Expenditure and Financial Accountability report (PEFA) Dimensions 1-3 and 6 are PEFA (Public Expenditure and Financial